xyflow/xyflow/README.md

 ### removeElements

-Returns elements without the elements from `elementsToRemove`
+Returns an array of elements without the ones from `elementsToRemove`.
+It also removes all incoming/outgoing edges if you just pass one or multiple nodes

 `removeElements = (elementsToRemove: Elements, elements: Elements): Elements`